assembl/assembl/README.txt

 - alembic -c development.ini upgrade head

 Create a new one:
-- alembic -c development.ini revision --autogenerate -m "You message"
+- alembic -c development.ini revision --autogenerate -m "Your message"
 - Make sure to verify the generated code...